 When to complete a Student Accident Report

-A Student Accident Report (K-12 or Early Childhood) may need to be completed and submitted to risk management when a student is injured at school, on a school bus, or during a school-sponsored activity, including but not limited to athletic activities and field trips.
+A Student Accident Report may need to be completed through the Risk Management Reporting Portal when a student is injured at school, on a school bus, or during a school-sponsored activity, including but not limited to athletic activities and field trips.
 The following list provides a guideline for when a Student Accident Report may need to be completed:

 - The injury requires the student to leave school or the activity for medical treatment.